 12) The Megaliths of Zimbabwe

 Home to supermassive stone structures.
 This site is about 19 miles (30 km) southeast of Masvingo (formerly Fort Victoria).
 The ruins’ central area extends approximately 200 acres (80 hectares), making Great Zimbabwe the largest of 150 significant stone ruins scattered across Zimbabwe and Mozambique.

-As a result, when you connect these points with the world grid ley lines map.
-When you identify each location on the globe, you get the icosahedron symbol.
+As a result, when you connect these points with the world grid, ley lines map.
+When you identify each global location, you get the icosahedron symbol.
 This intricate geometric shape cannot be a coincidence.

 As you can see, mystery connects all the vortices mentioned above.